 - Previous infection with infective endocarditis

-The person will have an injection of a local anesthetic near the site of the dislocation that numbs the area so that the person does not feel any pain.
+The person will be given anesthetic (a local anesthetic injection) near the site of the extraction.
+This will numb the area so that the person will not feel any pain.
 The numbness will continue for a few hours after the surgery.

 A person may request additional anesthetic or sedative medication to reduce anxiety during the tooth removal process.
 The dentist or surgeon may provide the following: